Sign up to our Newsletter

 Any aspiring lawyer must complete an undergrad at an accredited university or college to qualify for law school.
 During your college career, ensure you maintain high grades to be considered a competitive candidate at the law schools you apply to.

-Since law schools do not have prerequisites, you have the freedom to choose a major that complements your strengths and interests.
+Since law schools do not have prerequisites, you can choose a major that complements your strengths and interests.
 Develop your critical and analytical thinking, writing, and communication skills during your undergrad to be better prepared for law school.

 Pursuing Useful Extracurriculars

 Your transcripts alone won’t be enough to get into law school.
-As law schools aim to admit the most diverse and accomplished students, they seek candidates who also excel outside of the classroom.
+Law schools aim to admit the most diverse and accomplished students, so they seek candidates who excel outside the classroom.
 Pursue useful extracurriculars that can demonstrate your well-rounded excellence.

 Search for leadership roles, make meaningful contributions to any activity you join, and join at least one or two service-related extracurriculars, as service is one of the pillars of the legal field!